Skip to main content

 Other medications, not approved by the FDA to treat AUD, have shown promise in reducing drinking in a research setting.
 Learn more about current research in medications development to treat AUD.

 The National Institute of Alcohol Abuse and Alcoholism’s (NIAAA) Medications Development Branch (MDB) within the Division of Treatment and Recovery (DTR) supports the development of medications for AUD through grants and contracts to academic sites and small businesses, as well as partnerships with pharmaceutical companies.
 The goal of the MDB is to improve the care and treatment of those affected by AUD through supporting the evaluation of promising safe and effective medications.
-Researchers interested in obtaining funding should visit the DTR homepage to learn about the MDB’s vision for medications development, view the latest Notice of Funding Opportunities, talk to MDB staff, and obtain answers to Frequently Asked Questions.
+Researchers interested in obtaining funding should visit the DTR homepage to learn about the MDB’s vision for medications development, view the latest Funding Opportunity Announcements, talk to MDB staff, and obtain answers to Frequently Asked Questions.

 NIAAA’s Clinical Investigations Group (NCIG) consists of an NIAAA steering committee and a network of clinical sites with the charge of testing medications in a clinical setting.
 NCIG works closely with the pharmaceutical industry in the development of drugs to treat alcoholism and helps speed the process for getting these medications on the market.